halfdanrump/talks-i-want-to-give/future-talks.md

 ## Less fleshed out ideas

-- list a few ideas you're considering!
+- Training Wavenet as a denoising auto encoder to create a time strething DSP plugin